ChristopherLey/EthereumGraph/README.md

 ## Objective

-To build a graph representation of all transactions using a Graph Neural Network, specifically a Graph Temporal Neural Network (e.g. such as [arxiv.org/pdf/2006.10637.pdf](https://arxiv.org/pdf/2006.10637.pdf)).
+To build a temporal (dynamic) graph representation of all transactions then leverage the deep learning framework dynamic graph neural networks / temporal graph neural networks to extract valuable insight from the transaction network at scale.

+For an overview of dynamic graphs please see [_"Representation Learning for Dynamic Graphs: A Survey"_ by Kazemi, S. et.al.](https://www.jmlr.org/papers/volume21/19-447/19-447.pdf)

 The aim is to classify either a single transactions (or wallet) or a series of transactions based on the relative relations from both past and present interactions represented as a transaction graph that evolves over time from the [Ethereum](https://ethereum.org/en/) blockchain network.

 Typically, we divide the application cases in 3 parts:
- - edge classification/prediction (e.g. classify transactions)
+ - edge classification/prediction (e.g. classify transactions), see [_"Temporal Graph Networks for Deep Learning on Dynamic Graphs"_ by Rossi, E. et.al.](http://arxiv.org/abs/2006.10637)
- - node classification/prediction (e.g. classifying wallet types/holders), and
+ - node classification/prediction (e.g. classifying wallet types/holders), [_"Influencer Detection with Dynamic Graph Neural Networks"_ Tiukhova, E. et.al.](https://arxiv.org/abs/2211.09664)
- - graph/subgraph classification/prediction (e.g. transaction load, anomalies)
+ - graph/subgraph classification/prediction (e.g. transaction load, anomalies) [_"Graph Neural Network-Based Anomaly Detection in Multivariate Time Series"_ by Deng, A. et.al.](https://arxiv.org/abs/2106.06947v1)

 We have quite extensive experience applying these techniques to social networks (predicting future connections via Twitter) and road networks (predicting traffic load in a sector of the network) and believe there is significant